Silver267/pytorch-to-safetensor-converter/README.md

 Into your target folder, then copy your target folder to the place you want it to be (models folder if you're using oobabooga's webui), and you're good to go!

+### (edit: the operation below might cause the LLM to output NaN due to precision stuff... so use with caution!)

 if your original model is fp32 then don't forget to edit the
 ```
 "torch_dtype": "float32",